RUCAIBox/RecSysDatasets/conversion_tools/usage/MIND.md

 ```

 3.**Go the ``conversion_tools/`` directory
-and run the following command to get the atomic files of  MovieLens dataset.**
+and run the following command to get the atomic files of MIND dataset.**

 ```
 python run.py --dataset mind \